remix-run/react-router/docs/Introduction.md

 ), document.body);
 ```

 React Router knows how to build nested UI for us, so we don't have to manually figure out which `<Child>` component to render.
-If you're not digging the JSX route config you can use plain objects instead:
+Internally, the router converts your `<Route>` element hierarchy to a [route config](Glossary.md#routeconfig).
+But if you're not digging the JSX you can use plain objects instead:

 ```js
 var routes = {